lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-03-why-conventional-management-doesnt-work-for-knowledge-work.md

 Motivation (or fear?) has to be induced in order to achieve higher levels of performance.
-Methods may include introducing incentive and bonuses, creating competition, enforcing KPIs, setting tough goals, MBO (managing by objectives), and the like.
+Methods may include introducing incentive and bonuses, creating competition, enforcing KPIs, setting tough goals, managing by objectives (MBO), and the like.

 But what if someone is already motivated by their work?
+A case that is common amongst knowledge workers.
-If they already enjoy doing what they do, then the need to coerce goes away.
+If someone already enjoys doing what they do, then the need to coerce goes away.
-We must instead, as managers, get out of their way, as well as get anything else out of their way, that distracts them from doing what they already like to do, i.e. their work.
+We must instead, as managers, shift our focus from inducing motivation to getting anything out of the way that distracts them from doing what they already like to do, their work.

-Removing obstacles to work is one of the objectives of "Systems Thinking", an idea pioneered by the likes of Deming and Goldratt.
+Removing distractions that get in the way of work, i.e. removing the obstacles to flow, is one of the objectives of "Systems Thinking", ideas pioneered by the likes of Deming and Goldratt.
-Applying conventional management techniques to knowledge work is akin to adding distractions and obstacles to a system and degrading its performance in the process.
+Applying conventional management techniques to knowledge work is akin to adding distractions and obstacles to a system and degrading its performance as a result.

 Scholtes says: